Leaving a Bequest

 Bequests are an enduring and meaningful way of supporting St Mary’s.
 Bequests, both large and small, have played a vital role at St Mary’s since our foundation in 1921, providing for buildings, scholarships and prizes.
 We continue to be inspired by the members of our community who have left gifts in their will to our School.

-If you have appreciated the benefits of a St Mary’s education, either directly or indirectly, and would like to support St Mary’s in this special way, please view our Bishop Riley Society: Making a gift in your Will brochure.
+If you have appreciated the benefits of a St Mary’s education, either directly or indirectly, and would like to support St Mary’s in this special way, please view the below brochure.

 We invite our community to support the work of the Foundation and play a part in ensuring that future generations of St Mary’s girls can continue to flourish.